 The power outage in Lebanon is the definition of commitment; it goes like clockwork.
 Go on and visit all the countries in the world: you will never find electricity that operates better than a fine Swiss watch.
-The electricity in Lebanon is like:

 #4 Governmental procedures

 Doing paperwork is by far the most hated thing in Lebanon.
 If you’ve never been in a ministry to do some procedures, here’s a brief explanation of the hell that people go through.
 It’s like playing snakes and ladders; you keep climbing and falling.

 The first person you meet on the ground floor will send you to the third floor.
 Then another person will tell you to go to the second floor.
 And from floors to doors the mumbo jumbo goes on.
 If you are lucky enough (or have wasta), you might get your paperwork done by the end of the shift… in the coming days or weeks.

 It’s still slow but not slower than politicians deciding on a new electoral law or making reforms.